Er-Suraj-Jha/First_Project/README.md

 # My first forked project

-● This project is forked from outsacl.
+● This project is forked from outscal.